COD Supports and Honors Our American Heroes

 All reviews must be completed before enrollment information will be forwarded to the VA.
 You can mail official transcripts to: College of DuPage, Office of Student Records, 425 Fawell Blvd, Glen Ellyn, IL 60137.

 Veterans-designated Student Success Counselors will assist you in reviewing general education, degree and certificate requirements, including the transferability of courses.
 They will work with you to develop an Educational Plan and help you develop success strategies.
-Contact them today at (630) 942-2259 or contact a counselor.
+Call (630) 942-2259 to schedule an appointment with a counselor.

 Register for classes through your myACCESS account or in person at the Office of Student Registration Services, Student Services Center